BrickBot/BrickBot.github.io/README.md

   + BlueJ MindstormsTool (BJMT): extension for the BlueJ integrated environment 1.3 or higher
   + Java MindstormsTool (JMT): the MindstormsTool with an own source code editor
   + Small MindstormsTool (SMT): the stand alone version of the tool
-* Phantom: An alterative to Spirit.ocx
+* [Phantom](https://web.archive.org/web/20101213054842/http://members.cox.net/pbrick-alpha/Phantom.htm): An alterative to Spirit.ocx
 * [RCXSimulator](https://www4.cs.fau.de/~felser/RCXSimulator/) <sup>↗</sup>
   - A Java-based emulator of the Lego MindStorms RCX, including support for GDB and for IR via pseudo-terminals or UDP

 ## Help Needed
 Interested in helping out?
 Below are a few of the many ways that you can contribute.
-1. Debian Packaging:  With Debian packages, we are able to support a reasonable cross-section of systems, including Debian/Ubuntu Linux, Windows (via Windows Subsystem for Linux), and Raspberry Pi.
+1. Packaging:  Looking to be able to support a reasonable cross-section of systems, including openSUSE Tumbleweed (rolling), Debian/Ubuntu, Windows (via Windows Subsystem for Linux), and Raspberry Pi.
 Some specific projects to package include the following:
    1. [NQC](https://github.com/BrickBot/nqc)
    2. [VisualNQC](https://github.com/BrickBot/VisualNQC)
    3. [binutils-cil](https://github.com/BrickBot/binutils-cil) for h8300-hitachi-hms